hristogochev/merkle_hash/README.md

 * [anyhow](https://crates.io/crates/anyhow) to ease-out the handling of errors.
 * [blake3](https://crates.io/crates/blake3) for the blake3 hashing of file contents.
 * [sha2](https://crates.io/crates/sha2) for the sha256 and sha512 hashing of file contents.

-### Versioning

-* Any major version of this crate may contain changes to the hashing algorithm.
-* Any minor version of this crate may contain breaking changes to the API.
-* Any patch version of this crate will only contain bug fixes and no breaking changes.

 ### License